dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 ## The texture loader in threejs and what to know first

-This is a post on the texture loader in threejs which is one of several built in loaders in the library.
-In addition to the texture loader there is an image loader that will just load an image, but not create an instance of THREE.texture for you, and also a generic file loader.
-However for this post I will be mainly write about a few quick, simple examples using just the Texture loader alone.
-In this section I will be going over a few things you should know about before continuing to read this beyond the fact that you should know at least a little when it comes to the [basics of using threejs](/2018/04/04/threejs-getting-started/), and know at least a little about javaScript in general.
+This is a post on the texture loader in threejs and as such I assume that you have at least a little background when it comes to the [basics of threejs](/2018/04/04/threejs-getting-started/), and [client side javaScript in general](/2018/11/27/js-getting-started/).
+Although there is no way that I will be covering every little detail with these subjects here, in this section I will be going over a few things you should know about before continuing to read the rest of this post.

 ### There are many other ways to load files, and the THREE.Texture constructor can be used directly.

-If you prefer to use some other javaScript library for scripting http requests such as axios, or you want to use some browser built in feature such as the [fetch api](/2018/03/27/js-fetch/), or the tired yet true [XMLHttpRequest](/2018/03/28/js-xmlhttprequest/) then that can be done as an alternative to the texture loader.
-The only thing that I would have to do is just pass a reference to the image file to the THREE.texture constructor.
+If you prefer to use some other javaScript library for scripting http requests, or you want to use some browser built in feature such as the [fetch api](/2018/03/27/js-fetch/), or the tired yet true [XMLHttpRequest](/2018/03/28/js-xmlhttprequest/) then that can be done as an alternative to the texture loader.
+The only thing that I would have to do is just pass a reference to the image file to the THREE.texture constructor and that will create an instance of the Texture class.
+That kind of object can then be used with the map option of a material such as the basic material, or with any other function or property that calls for a texture object.

 ### Know the differences between absolute and relative paths